 $matchstage and if it can be processed locally, Atlas Data Federation tries to process that stage in the Atlas cluster and only returns the resulting documents back to the federated layer for processing subsequent stages.
 To learn more, see Querying Data in Your Atlas Cluster.

 For Atlas Data Lake datasets, it uses partition indexes to speed up queries against datasets.
 Atlas Data Lake partition indexes contain counts that it returns, rather than scan the underlying file storage to satisfy queries.
-To learn more, see Atlas Data Lake Datasets.
+To learn more, see Atlas Data Lake Dataset or Online Archive.

 To learn more, see Optimize Query Performance.

 Copy Atlas cluster data into Parquet or CSV files written to AWS S3 buckets.

 Query across multiple Atlas clusters and online archives to get a holistic view of your Atlas data.